openstack/cinder-specs/specs/kilo/over-subscription-in-thin-provisioning.rst

 total capacity.
 Note that this ratio is per backend or per pool depending on driver implementation.

-max_used_ratio: This is a new parameter.
-It is the float representation of the maximum allowed usage.
-It is a ratio of used capacity over total capacity before the backend is no longer considered a valid choice by the scheduler.
-Default is 0.95.
+reserved_percentage: This is an existing parameter.
+It represents the percentage of backend capacity that is reserved.
+It ranges from 0 to 100.
+Default is 0.
 Note this refers to the real capacity.
-Note that this ratio is per backend or per pool depending on driver implementation.
+This is per backend or per pool depending on driver implementation.

+reserved: This is a ratio of reserved_percentage over 100 calculated by the scheduler.

-apparent_available_capacity: This is a parameter calculated based on other parameters.
+virtual_free_capacity: This is a parameter calculated based on other parameters.
 It refers to how much space a user can still provision apparently.
-Note that this is different from available_capacity. available_capacity is about the real available physical capacity. apparent_available_capacity is about apparent available virtual capacity.
+Note that this is different from free_capacity. free_capacity is about the real available physical capacity. virtual_free_capacity is about apparent available virtual capacity.
 Example: Assume the total capacity of backend A is 100G.
 The max over subscription ratio is 2.0.
-If no volumes have been provisioned yet, the apparent_available_capacity is 100 x 2.0 = 200.
-If 50G volumes have already been provisioned, the apparent_available_capacity is 200 - 50 = 150.
+If no volumes have been provisioned yet, the virtual_free_capacity is 100 x 2.0 = 200.
+If 50G volumes have already been provisioned, the virtual_free_capacity is 200 - 50 = 150.

 Use Cases
 =========